krvoje/clockking/README.md

 A console app for jotting down hours tracking for the day.
 Written to learn Rust with [Cursive](https://github.com/gyscos/cursive).

 Meant as manual task list, where the results can be transferred to a time tracking app at the end of day.

+*Disclaimer:* This is a weekend project that I did for fun, and ended up finding useful at work.
+It's by no means an app with guarantees on anything, but more akin to a script with a TUI I hacked for personal use.
+I've had no issues with losing data, but that doesn't mean it's impossible in some corner cases.
+So, please bear that in mind when using the app, and approach it lightheartedly as I did, as a tool to have fun with, that's also useful.
+Issues, comments, and suggestions are welcome.

 # Functionality